TOMB5/TOMB5/README.md

 Current goals include decompiling all code up until the title screen sequence, ensuring it's fully correct then proceeding to decompiling in-game code.
 At this point in time the most critically required parts of code reside within the "GAME" folder.

+## Usage

+Assuming you have compiled the most recent code or downloaded the latest binaries from appveyor (artifacts).
+Simply put your Tomb Raider: Chronicles PlayStation disc into your PC.
+At this point you'll need to copy all the files from the root to the same folder as MAIN.EXE.

 ## How long will this take?

 Depending on the amount of contributors it could take years.